scala/scala-lang/_posts/2014-05-21-release-notes-2.11.1.md

 Finally, some notable improvements and bug fixes:

-* [SI-8549](https://issues.scala-lang.org/browse/SI-8549) Fix bad regression: no `serialVersionUID` field for classes annotated with [@SerialVersionUID](https://www.scala-lang.org/api/2.11.1/index.html#scala.SerialVersionUID).
+* [SI-8549](https://issues.scala-lang.org/browse/SI-8549) Fix bad regression: no `serialVersionUID` field for classes annotated with `@SerialVersionUID`.
 The Scala standard library itself was a victim of this bug.
 As such, collections serialized in 2.11.0 will not be able to be deserialized in 2.11.1.
 This regression occurred in a failed [attempt](https://github.com/scala/scala/pull/1673) to fix a related bug in 2.10.x, [SI-6988](https://issues.scala-lang.org/browse/SI-6988), whereby classes annotated with non literal UIDS, e.g. `0L - 123L`, had no field generated.
 * [SI-7296](https://issues.scala-lang.org/browse/SI-7296) Case classes with > 22 parameters are now allowed.
 * [SI-3346](https://issues.scala-lang.org/browse/SI-3346) Implicit arguments of implicit conversions now guide type inference.
 * [SI-6240](https://issues.scala-lang.org/browse/SI-6240) Thread safety of reflection API.